marksherm04/ecommerce/README.md

 - [Questions](#githubUser)

 ## Installation
 npm install, the sequelize and mysql package are installed with the application.
 You may have to npm install dotenv and create an .env file to store DB_NAME, DB_USER, and DB_PW.
-NPM start will launch the backend and you can use Insomnia program to test the backend routes.

 ## Usage
-See above.
+NPM start will launch the backend and you can use Insomnia program to test the backend routes.

 ## Contributing
 Mark Sherman